 Instead, domestically produced leaves are mostly used in green tea production, with the intermediate products being graded according to the growing and processing methods.
 Lower graded products are sold as general tea to consumers or used in the production of RTD drinks.
 On the other hand, the young leaves at the tip of shade-grown tea shrubs are generally used in the production of high-quality gyokuro and tencha-type green tea, which represent the most expensive crude tea categories.
 In addition, the high-grade fine powder of ground Japanese tencha, commonly referred to as matcha, is an integral part of Japanese tea ceremonies.
 In contrast, low-grade matcha are deemed for culinary uses only and processed by food manufacturers.

 Japanese tea cultureThe Japanese tea culture is traditionally associated with the meditative role of matcha-infusions in tea ceremonies.
 However, tea drinks are also frequently consumed as an ordinary beverage outside of ceremonial occasions.
-Boosted by the convenience as a bottled refresher to go, RTD products have surpassed freshly brewed drinks as a popular method to consume green tea.
 To consolidate their market positions and cater to different target groups, major beverage manufacturers have broadened their product ranges to include straight, flavored, and mixed tea drinks.
-Additionally, seasonal and limited editions released on an annual cycle complement the staple selection, resulting in more than 600 RTD tea variations being distributed in the Japanese market.
+Additionally, seasonal and limited editions released on an annual cycle complement the staple selection, resulting in almost 700 RTD tea variations being distributed in the Japanese market.